se-edu/learningresources/contents/c++/rvalue.md

 }
 ```

-As shown above, the *move* constructor defines each of its parameter to be rvalues.
+As shown above, the *move* constructor defines each of its parameter to be Rvalue References.
 In this case, if the constructor is called using a mixture of both lvalues and rvalues, such as lvalue for `x` and rvalue for `y`, the copy constructor instead will be called!
 This is because the *copy* constructor is able to accept both lvalues and rvalues, while the *move* constructor is only able to accept rvalues.
 As such, we may think we have made use of Move Semantics to optimize our program, but that may not be the case!

-One solution to this problem would be to overload the constructor for each combination of rvalue parameters possible, like this:
+One solution to this problem would be to overload the constructor for each combination of Rvalue Reference parameters possible, like this:
 ```cpp
 Foo(const std::string& x, const std::string& y) { // copy constructor
     _x = x;